Giant field-free transverse Josephson diode effect in altermagnets: Discussion and Conclusion

-Applying a phase difference across the longitudinal terminals was found to induce supercurrents not only along the bias direction but also in the transverse direction.
-These transverse currents show two striking features: they persist even at zero phase offset (signaling an anomalous Josephson effect), and their critical values depend on the sign of the longitudinal phase bias, evidencing a diode-like behavior.
-Such nonreciprocal characteristics emerge from symmetry-selective lifting of degeneracies between opposite-momentum states: imbalance between $k_x$ and $-k_x$ modes gives rise to longitudinal nonreciprocity, while imbalance between $k_y$ and $-k_y$ modes generates transverse currents with both anomalous and diode responses.
-In fact, the calculated transverse diode efficiency reaches values exceeding $1000\%$, and for certain parameter regimes, the current–phase relation becomes strongly unidirectional.
+We demonstrate that a four-terminal Josephson architecture with a central altermagnetic region featuring Rashba SOC, connected to four $s$-wave superconducting contacts, exhibits rich transverse responses, including unidirectional currents, alongside longitudinal AJE and JDE.
+Applying a phase difference across the longitudinal terminals was found to induce supercurrents not only along the direction of phase bias but also in the transverse direction.
+These transverse currents show two striking features: they persist even at zero phase offset (signaling an anomalous Josephson effect), and their critical values are unequal in magnitude, evidencing a diode-like behavior.
+Such nonreciprocal characteristics emerge from lifting of degeneracies between opposite-momentum states: imbalance between $k_x$ and $-k_x$ modes gives rise to longitudinal nonreciprocity, while imbalance between $k_y$ and $-k_y$ modes generates transverse currents with both anomalous and diode responses.
+In fact, the calculated transverse diode efficiency reaches values exceeding $3000\%$, and for certain parameter regimes, the current–phase relation becomes strongly unidirectional.
+Giant TJDE can be utilized for current sensing.
+Interestingly, both JDE and AJE are present even in the presence of both and on-site disorder (for the strength of disorder small compared to $\Delta_0$).
+We observe $\ga_y$ exceeding $400\%$, while $\ga_x$ reaches more than $20\%$ for disorder strength $w_0=w_b=0.2\Delta_0$.
+More importantly, the transverse Josephson current remains unidirectional even in the presence of disorder.

+We have also performed calculations for conventional collinear antiferromagnets (AFMs) with Rashba SOC and do not observe TJDE.
+The key distinction between AFMs and AMs lies in their band structure: while AFMs remain spin-degenerate in the absence of additional symmetry breaking, AMs exhibit intrinsic, momentum-dependent spin splitting even without SOC.
+The emergence of TJDE requires not only the breaking of time-reversal ($TR$) and inversion ($I$) symmetries, but also the breaking of opposite-momentum symmetry, i.e., $E(k_y)\neq E(-k_y)$.
+In our system, $TR$ symmetry is broken by the altermagnetic order, $I$ symmetry by Rashba SOC, and the in-plane orientation of the N\'eel vector further lowers the symmetry to generate a transverse momentum asymmetry.
+This combination leads to the observed nonreciprocal transverse response.
+In contrast, conventional AFMs with Rashba SOC typically retain additional symmetries (such as combined $PT$ symmetry) that enforce $E(k_y)=E(-k_y)$, thereby suppressing the TJDE.
+Thus, AMs provide a natural and field-free platform for realizing transverse nonreciprocal superconducting transport.

+At finite temperatures, the critical currents decrease and vanish as $T \!\to\!
+T_c$, yet the transverse currents retain their unidirectional character.
+The diode effect coefficient remains finite throughout the entire temperature range from $0$ to $T_c$.

+The proposed four-terminal Josephson geometry provides a direct route for experimental detection.
+A phase bias applied between the longitudinal leads (left and right) generates transverse supercurrents in the top and bottom leads, which can be measured using standard superconducting transport techniques.
+The unidirectional nature of the transverse current can be identified by changing the longitudinal phase bias and monitoring the corresponding change in the transverse response.